harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 I am writing this guide with the beginner data science bootcamp student in mind.
 It has only been a short while since I completed the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) and successfully pivoted my career, and one thing I felt would have significantly improved my bootcamp experience was if there was a guide available to show me how to set up my computer before the bootcamp started.
 I'll never forget the many days of frustration in which I was stuck on a software issue during class and then had to play catch-up afterward.

+I wrote this guide mainly for Windows users, but if you're an Apple user, I'd like to help you too.
+Skip to the section titled "[Bonus] Setting Up Your Macbook".

 What you will find in this guide are as follows:

 1. How to set up your Ubuntu dual boot
 2. How to enable the NVIDIA driver and download CUDA
-3. Which programs you'll want to download
+3. Programs to download
 4. Optional: How to adjust touchpad sensitivity
 5. Optional: How to set up hibernation mode
-6. Optional: How to set up your Windows compartment (in case you ever want to use that)
+6. Optional: Setting up your Windows compartment (if you ever want to use that)
+7. Bonus: Setting up your Macbook
-7. Bonus: Things you should setup before the bootcamp (Github, Conda, and PostgreSQL)
+8. Bonus: Things you should become familiar with before the bootcamp (Github, Conda, and PostgreSQL)

 Even if you're an advanced user, maybe you'll find some useful information here.
 Or, if you're an expert, reach out and let me know if something could be done better.

 Before we begin, I want to make some disclaimers:

-1. All of this information is available for free online, and I did not come up with or invent any of it.
+1. All of this information is freely available online, and I did not come up with or invent any of it.
 Therefore, if you run into issues, my ability to help you is limited.
 Nevertheless, I still believe it adds value to have all of this information in one place.
 If anything, it will save you the trouble of Googling.
 2. What I'm trying to accomplish here is NOT to tell you "the best way" to set up your machine.
 This guide details how I set up my own machine, and it currently works to my satisfaction.
-There are still things I haven't quite figured out yet, like what settings to adjust on my touchpad, or how to prevent crashes.
+There are still things I haven't quite figured out yet, for example, my touchpad is still too sensitive.
 But when I figure these things out, I'll update the guide.